CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Hauflin** – The Hauflin are a democratic society based around the city of Port Jebbedo.
 Every Hauflin who is interested in a matter of government may cast a vote when one is called for.
 This Lineage holds this duty in high regard and will often vote only when they are knowledgeable about a subject.
 These folks are well known for their bushy sideburns, top knot of hair, and their inquisitive nature.
 Hauflin can often talk themselves out of or into a fight, and are often wily enough to get themselves out of difficult situations.
 Rather than focusing on magic, many Hauflin tend to turn to the science of Alchemy to entertain themselves.

-**Human** – Most worlds ignore their history, however, Humans of Katalossa are quite unique in the way they have developed.
-This very adaptable and technology minded Lineage have a long history of invention.
-The Kingdom of Briarwood has been a hub for the newest technology to protect the Inspired.
+**Human** – Humans of Katalossa are unique in the way they have developed.
+This adaptable and technology minded Lineage have a long history of invention.
+The Kingdom of Briarwood is a hub for the newest technology to protect the Inspired.
 While ruled by a Royal Family, there are many businesses and groups that give council to the current ruler.
-Humans have been at the forefront of technology and scientific advancement in the creation of Firearms as well as Medical Training.
+Humans have been at the forefront of technology and scientific advancement in the creation of Firearms and Medical Training.
 Humans study any magic that may interest them, but often focus on combat magics and the melding of magic and technology.
 Additionally, Humans have also created innovations in fashion such as suits, overalls, and other clothing of “Western” style.
 (Please note: Human characters may wear western era style clothing, but may never wear items that are deemed problematic culturally or based in political portions of that time period such as military uniforms.
 This clothing is not limited to only American clothing of the time, but please remember to be considerate of others.)

 **Kinfolk** – The Kinfolk are tied to the natural Essence of Katalossa and have taken on different animalistic traits based upon it.
 The Kinfolk do not have one Lineage based homeland due to their varied lifestyles and traditions.
 The members of this Lineage gather once per year to nominate a Speaker to act as their leader among the Inspired.
 This Speaker takes council from those of their Lineage to ensure the will of the people is met appropriately.
 Kinfolk gravitate toward magics that preserve the natural world and manipulate it for the betterment of their people.